Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 + Interest expenseQ1 2025

-The analysis of the quarterly financial data reveals notable fluctuations and trends in key financial metrics over the observed periods.
+The analysis of the quarterly financial data reveals several important trends and fluctuations in the company's operating performance and financial obligations over the observed periods.

 - Interest Expense